XRPLF/xrpl-dev-portal/content/concept-accounts.md

 Creating a valid address is a strictly mathematical task starting with a key pair.
 You can generate a key pair and calculate its address entirely offline without communicating to the XRP Ledger or any other party.
 The conversion from a public key to an address involves a one-way hash function, so it is possible to confirm that a public key matches an address but it is impossible to derive the public key from the address alone.
 (This is part of the reason why signed transactions include the public key _and_ the address of the sender.)

-For more technical details of how to calculate a Ripple address, see [Address Encoding](#address-encoding).
+For more technical details of how to calculate an XRP Ledger address, see [Address Encoding](#address-encoding).

 ### Special Addresses